The Brand Rafael Nadal: Sponsors (Part 1)

 Rafael Nadal’s Sponsors

-Nadal has nine sponsors at the moment (January 2019) with several of them being long-time sponsors.
+Nadal has seven sponsors at the moment (June 2019) with several of them being long-time sponsors.
 Given Nadal’s success it is not strange that brands like Nike want to continue partnering with him.
 The brands are active in different industries, from watches to automotive.

 Nike and the Nadal bull logo